racedisparityaudit/style-guide/a-z.md

 Parents are able to claim FSM if they receive a [qualifying benefit.](https://www.gov.uk/apply-free-school-meals).

-FSM is used as an indicator of disadvantage, but when drawing conclusions, it should be remembered that not all eligible parents apply for FSM and families who don’t quite reach the eligibility threshold for FSM may still be suffering deprivation.
+FSM is used as an indicator of disadvantage.
+However, not all eligible parents apply for FSM and families who don’t quite reach the eligibility threshold for FSM may still be suffering deprivation.

 ### Gender vs sex